Trading > Trading > Professional subscriber

 Am I a professional subscriber?

-You qualify as a professioanl subscriber means that you answer "yes" to any of the following questions:
+You qualify as a professional subscriber if you answer "yes" to any of the following questions:

 1. You are associated with a FINRA member or other Exchange member firm.

-2. Your account with the broker is a business account, such as: corporation, partnership, LLC, investment club, trust, pensions/profitsharing plans, investment club, unincorporated organization, or sole proprietorships.
-Some of these may have speacial rules.
+2. Your account with the broker is a business account, such as: corporation, partnership, LLC, investment club, trust, pensions/profitsharing plan, investment club, unincorporated organization, or sole proprietorship.
+Some of these may have special rules.
 For example, with OptionsHouse, A trust where there is only one trustee and all beneficiaries are directly related to the trustee (parent, child, grandparent, grandchild, including step and adoptive relationships) are not considered professional subscribers.

 3. You are registered or qualified with the Securities and Exchange Commission (SEC), the Commodities Futures Trading Commission (CFTC), any state securities agency, any securities exchange or association, or any commodities or futures contract market or association.